 "Three bikini clad heirs to a space age kingdom, on the eve of their inauguration, are tricked and sent into a black hole and back in time by their evil stepmother so she can take the throne."

 On this day in 2014 (in Bulgaria), Code Red scared up a bit of box office business.
-Written (in part) and directed by Valeri Milev, the SciFi/Horror starred Paul Logan, Manal El-Feitury, and Mya-Lecia Naylor; and here's the plot summary as provided by IMDB.com:
+Written (in part) and directed by Valeri Milev, the SciFi/Horror starred Paul Logan, Manal El-Feitury, Mya-Lecia Naylor, and others.
+Here's the plot summary as provided by IMDB.com:

 "A Special Forces soldier is sent into Bulgaria when a chemical agent from WWII is uncovered that can reanimate the dead."

-On this day in 2014, Shailene Woodley packed all of her Shailene Woodley goodness (sans nudity) into the Young Adult SciFi release, Divergent.
-Based on the novel from Veronica Roth, the SciFi/Fantasy also starred Theo James, Kate Winslet, and political activist Ashley Judd.
+On this day in 2014 (in Bulgaria, Canada, Vietnam, Romania, and the U.S.), Shailene Woodley packed all of her Shailene Woodley goodness (sans nudity) into the Young Adult SciFi release, Divergent.
+The film was directed by Neil Burger, and the script -- based on the Veronica Roth novel ("Divergent") -- was penned by Evan Daugherty and Vanessa Taylor.
+The SciFi/Fantasy starred Shailene Woodley, Theo James, and Kate Winslet.
 According to our friends at IMDB.com, here's the plot summary:

 "In a world divided by factions based on virtues, Tris learns she's Divergent and won't fit in.
 When she discovers a plot to destroy Divergents, Tris and the mysterious Four must find out what makes Divergents dangerous before it's too late."